Liselotte Richter: Academic activity

+After almost three years of unemployment, Richter was given an assistant position at the Prussian Academy of Sciences and worked on its Leibniz edition (correspondence), which she continued to do during the Nazi regime.
+She was also active as a caregiver for the German Red Cross from 1943 to 1945.
+She began publishing at this time and in 1943, she took up a position at the Deutsche Studentenschaft (German Student Union).

+After the Second World War, Richter took over the build-up and management of the Charlottenburg Volkshochschule and was also appointed district councillor for adult education.
+That same year, she enrolled to habilitate (qualify to hold professorial positions) at the Faculty of Philosophy of the University of Berlin and she was appointed professor with full teaching remit, becoming the first female professor of philosophy in Germany.

+In 1946, six women at the University of Berlin became professors (out of a total of 300 professors).
+They were Richter, geneticist Elisabeth Schiemann, Slavic languages expert Margarete Woltner and medical professors Auguste Hoffmann, Elisabeth Nau, and Dean Else Knake.
+Between 1948 and 1951, all but one were compelled to leave the university because of political circumstances; only Richter retained her professorship until her retirement.

+Richter became a member of the SED (Socialist Unity Party of Germany), which quickly tried to influence university politics.
+She left the SED in 1948 and increasingly found herself clashing with the university leadership and her colleagues and the Marxism-Leninism they represented.

-During the Nazi regime, Liselotte Richter worked for the Leibniz-Edition of the Prussian Academy of Sciences and was also active as a caregiver for the German Red Cross from 1943 to 1945.
-After the Second World War, she became borough city councilwoman for education and culture for Charlottenburg, habilitated at the Humboldt University in Berlin, and became the first woman in Germany to be appointed to a professorship in pure philosophy in 1948.
-As part of the academic restructuring of philosophy (2nd University Reform 1950/51) in the German Democratic Republic, Richter was forced out of the philosophy department in 1951 and reassigned to the department of theology under the guise of a promotion.
+As part of the academic restructuring of philosophy (The 2nd University Reform 1950/51) in the German Democratic Republic, Richter was forced out of the philosophy department in 1951 and reassigned to the department of theology under the guise of a promotion.
 She received a professorship with a chair in the philosophy of religion - the first female academic in Germany to do so.
 Her chair belonged to the subdivision of systematic theology in the faculty of theology.
 She lectured on the history of philosophy and devoted herself to research on the philosophy of religion.

 In 1965, she received an honorary doctorate from the faculty of theology for her dedicated teaching.
-Her work reflects a variety of interests.
+Her work reflected a variety of interests.
 In addition to Søren Kierkegaard, she also wrote publications on René Descartes, Jakob Böhme, Gottfried Wilhelm Leibniz, Moses Mendelssohn, Angelus Silesius, Rainer Maria Rilke, Karl Jaspers, Albert Camus, Jean-Paul Sartre, and Mahatma Gandhi.

-She commuted between her place of residence in West Berlin (Charlottenburg) and her work at the Humboldt University in East Berlin, and continued teaching after the Berlin Wall was built.
-After a long illness, she died on 16 January 1968 and was buried at Luisenfriedhof II in Berlin-Westend.
+She commuted between her place of residence in West Berlin (Charlottenburg) and the Humboldt University in East Berlin, and continued teaching after the Berlin Wall was built.
+After several strokes, she died on 16 January 1968 and was buried at the Luisenfriedhof II in Berlin-Westend.
 Her grave is dedicated as a grave of honour of the city of Berlin.